bbrady1992/CorrectQThreadExample/README.md

 # CorrectQThreadExample

 An example of how to properly use the `QThread` class in a multithreaded Qt application.
-Primarily done to demonstrate correct usage to a coworker.
+Primarily done to demonstrate to a coworker the correct way to use QThreads without interfering with Qt's event loop.